LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HQ_HMI/Railway_HQ_HMI.md

 ### Deployment and Usage of the Four Cyber Range HMIs in the Cyber Exercise

 When the **Land-Based Railway Cyber Range** are deployed and used within cyber exercises, the four cyber range HMIs will configure as shown below to simulate the real world HQ for the blue team training and system behavior analysis.

 ![](img/s_08.png)

+` Figure-10: diagram to map real world HMI to cyber range HMI, version v_0.0.2 (2025)`

 As shown in the image, the four HMIs are deployed as follows: